jimboid/docker-class/part1.rst

 .. image:: images/docker1.png

-You should be able to see that Docker could not find the container on your local machine and thus decided to pull it from Docker Hub.
+You should be able to see that Docker could not find the container on your local machine and thus decided to pull the **image** for it from Docker Hub.

 The hello-world container simply displays a message that tells us that everything is working OK with your Docker installation, it spells out the steps it took to run it and a suggestion for further steps.
 But that is it, you have run your first docker container!